Installation#

 export DB_PASSWORD=my-super-secret-pwd

-To use this variable in the configuration file, you reference it with the syntax ${ENV:VARIABLE}.
-For example:
+To use an environment variable in your configuratoin file, reference it using the syntax ${ENV:VARIABLE}:

 dataStore: